undur/wo-jetty-adaptor/README.md

 ## 🔌 wo-adaptor-jetty

 A Jetty-based WOAdaptor.
-Uses Jetty's servlet-free APIs meaning it's relatively lightweigt.
+Based on Jetty's own servlet-free APIs meaning it's relatively simple and lightweigt.

 ## Why?

 * I want websockets.
+* I like having control over the HTTP-serving part of my applications.
-* The default adaptor for `ng-objects` is Jetty-based, so a Jetty-based `WOAdaptor` theoretically allows me to serve `WO` and `ng` from the same application / jetty server instance. _And_ I can share the WebSockets logic between frameworks.
+* The default adaptor for `ng-objects` is Jetty-based meaning a Jetty-based `WOAdaptor` will allow me to serve `WO` and `ng` from the same application / jetty server instance. _And_ I can share WebSocket logic between frameworks.

 ## Usage

-Build/install, add as a dependency to your application and pass in the argument `-WOAdaptor WOAdaptorJetty`
+Build/install and add as a dependency to your application.
+Then pass the launch argument `-WOAdaptor WOAdaptorJetty` to your application.

 ```xml
 <dependency>